dina-web-nrm/mediaserver-module/README.md

 ![alt mediaserver in fokus](docs/Mediaserver-module(1-2).png)

 #Background & Purpose
-The Mediaserver (aka. 'attachment server')  handles mediafiles and their metadata.<p>
+The Mediaserver (aka. 'attachment server')  handles media files and their metadata.<p>
 The functionality is implemented using the RESTful-architecture style <p>

 1. The Mediaserver can be used as a standalone server (no coupling to an external system).
-2. The Mediaserver can be used as an integrated part of your system, coupled.
+2. The Mediaserver can be used as an integrated part of the collections management system (coupled).

 The Mediaservers has the basic CRUD responsibilities:

-1. Storing :
-Storing binaries to the filesystem and Storing the metadata to a database.
+1. Storing : Storing binaries to the filesystem and Storing the metadata to a database.
-2. Retrieving:
-Retrieving the binaries and retrieving the metadata for the binaries.
+2. Retrieving: Retrieving the binaries and retrieving the metadata for the binaries.
-3. update.
-4. delete.
+3. Update: Updating the binaries and updating the metadata for the binaries.
+4. Delete: Deleting the binaries and updating the metadata for the binaries.

 ##Constraints
-1. Stores the binary-files to the local filessystem, the filesystem where the Mediaserver is installed.
+1. The Mediaserver stores the binary-files to the local file system, to the file system where the Mediaserver is installed.

 #Functional Requirements

 The Mediaserver should provide services for other systems.

-1. To store mediafiles (Create)
+1. To store media files (Create)
-2. To edit mediafiles (Update)
+2. To edit media files (Update)
-3. To search on metadata, fetch mediafile(s) (Retrieve)
+3. To search on metadata, fetch mediafiles (Retrieve)
-4. To delete mediafiles (Delete)
+4. To delete media files (Delete)

-##Storing the mediafiles
+##Storing the media files
-The mediafiles are stored in the filesystem with the depth of 3 layers.
+The mediafiles are stored in the filesystem, which has a depth of 3 levels.
 Only one mediafile is stored, no derivates for images are created at the same time. <p>
 All medifiles are stored using UUID as names. <p>
 UUID, " Universally unique identifier, 128-bit number." ( http://tools.ietf.org/html/rfc4122) <p>

 ### directory-structure
-The structure is that there are directories ranging from '0' to 'F' (hexadecimal) with the depth of 3 layers, this gives 4096 directories ( 16^3 ).
+The directories range from '0' to 'F' (hexadecimal) with a depth of 3 layers, which results in 4096 directories ( 16^3 ).
-Ex.
-Say that we have 10 000 000 ( ten millions ) mediafiles, with an even spread this would give 2441 mediafiles per directory.
+To illustrate, 10 000 000 (ten million) mediafiles would be, with an even spread, would be divided into 2441 mediafiles per directory.

-All mediafiles are processed in the same way - they are streamed to the filesystem and streamed back to their client.<p>
+All media files are processed in the same way - they are streamed to the filesystem and streamed back to their client.<p>
 The mediafile will hold their own 'media-type'/'mime-type' ( stored in the database )

 - The principle is the following :